 In an era of constrained government resources, the above point to areas warranting program attention as determined by a consensus of experts from industry, academia and government laboratories and agencies.
 Adequate resources should be allocated so that the objectives outlined in each area can be accomplished.

 CIRMS hopes that this report will be of value in the identification and prioritization of future efforts in area of ionizing radiation measurements and standards.
-The 4th edition of "Needs in Ionizing Radiation Measurements and Standards" is available here, and the 5th edition is currently being developed.
+The 5th edition of "Needs in Ionizing Radiation Measurements and Standards" is available here, with the current updates made over the years.

 Another important aspect of CIRMS revolves around developing young, new researchers.
 Each year, CIRMS grants several awards to students to cover the cost to attend the annual meeting and present their research during a plenary session.

-For those that are interested in a more complete history of CIRMS, it can be found here.
+For those interested in a more complete history of CIRMS, it can be found here.